fusion809/fusion809.github.io-old2/_posts/2016/12/OS/00-introduction.md

 * [antiX][2] &mdash; a Greek Debian (stable) derivative that uses the IceWM window manager as its default user interface.
 * [Bodhi Linux][3] &mdash; a Ubuntu LTS derivative that uses the Moksha window manager (a fork of the Enlightenment window manager) and ships with only four pre-installed applications.
-* [LXLE][4] &mdash; a Ubuntu LTS derivative that uses the lightweight LXDE desktop environment by default.
-* [Lubuntu][5] &mdash; the one I would be recommending for most users, especially beginners.
+* [Lubuntu][4] &mdash; the one I would be recommending for most users, especially beginners.
 It is an official Ubuntu derivative and uses the lightweight LXDE desktop environment.
+* [LXLE][5] &mdash; a Ubuntu LTS derivative that uses the lightweight LXDE desktop environment by default.
 * [Puppy Linux][6] &mdash; an Australian distribution that I have never managed to install in a VirtualBox VM due to graphics and mouse issues.
 I have never tried to install it onto my hard disk, so I have no idea how it runs on an actual machine (as opposed to a VirtualBox VM).
 * [Quirky Linux][7] &mdash; a Puppy Linux-derived distribution, that I have also failed to install in VirtualBox VMs.
 * [ReactOS][8] &mdash; a Russian open-source, binary-compatible clone of Microsoft Windows NT.
 Its aesthetics most closely resemble those of Windows 2000 or XP.
 Most binaries built for Windows XP are compatible with ReactOS.